-The "Moonlight" or "Starlight" Tribe
+- The "Moonlight" or "Starlight" Tribe

-describes a youth culture in transition—using humor and creativity to survive in a hugely competitive environment.
-They enjoy puns—including the ingenious "talking numbers" used to say more things with fewer keystrokes and characters.
+describes a youth culture in transition--using humor and creativity to survive in a hugely competitive environment.
+Michel describes how users enjoy puns, mix languages, and use ingenious "talking numbers" to say more things with fewer keystrokes and characters.
 There is a great deal that lies under the surface.
-Learn the secret netspeak used by over half a billion of the coolest people in China, and be in the know!About the Author:Véronique Michel
+Learn the secret lingo used by over half a billion young people in China, and be in the know!About the Author:Véronique Michel

 is a translator, multilingual netizen, and speaker on multiculturalism and human resource issues.
 She is a polyglot who has lived abroad for over 25 years including many years spent in Asia.
 She holds degrees in Chinese, Japanese and several European languages.